 But Gunnar didn’t let it get him down.
 He just worked harder, and it began to pay off.
 Gunnar tried out and got a gig playing the drums in the band THC (Texas Hippie Coalition).
 Gunnar recalls, “We were touring with everyone from Motley Crue to Stone Temple Pilots.
 I was doing what I loved to do and seeing the world.”

 Gunnar had just come home from finishing what he thought was the new THC album.
-Gunnar recalls, “After I returned home I found out they scrapped it and were looking into doing it all over again.
-I was getting very frustrated and just wanted to play, and it just seemed to be getting harder and harder to do that.”
-Gunnar continues, “Heath and I had talked about how much we enjoyed playing together, and we decided that we had to be in the same band.”
-It was 2014, and the band Letters from Jett was once again taking shape.
+He recalls, “We spent months in the studio and after I returned home I found out they scrapped it and were looking into doing it all over again.
+I was getting very frustrated and just wanted to play, and it just seemed to be getting harder and harder to do that.
+“Heath and I had talked about how much we enjoyed playing together, and we decided that we had to be in the same band.”
+It was 2014, and the band Letters From Jett was once again taking shape.

 After some discussion about band members, the question of a bassist came up, and Gunnar spoke first and spoke loudest.
 Gunnar remembered doing a session back in 2012 with a bassist who he thought was terrific.
 “It was one of those things where it just clicked,” Gunnar recalls.